 Merle featured in The Sunday Times of London baby decision story

-What an honor it is to be part of this outstanding feature story in The Sunday Times of London, and to be called “America’s ‘baby decision coach!”
+What an honor it is to be part of this outstanding feature story in The Sunday Times of the UK, and to be called “America’s ‘baby decision coach!”
 Thank you for sharing your personal story, Phoebe Luckhurst — it was a pleasure to coach you and your husband Samuel.
 You can read

 their story here: